LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 - pl
 ---

-The field of programming language research seems to be filled with jargon, greek letters, and weird symbols.
+From a layman's perspective, the field of programming language research is full of jargon, greek letters, and weird symbols.
-Those common parlances make the programming language papers concise.
+On the one hand, Those common parlances make the programming language papers concise.
-However, to understand them, you need not only mathematical maturity but also domain knowledge.
+On the other hand, you need not only mathematical maturity but also domain knowledge to understand them.

-Since I am taking a [Fundamentals of Programming Languages](https://csci5535.cs.colorado.edu/s20/) course, I want to share the key concepts I learned to a series of blog posts.
+Since I am taking a [Fundamentals of Programming Languages](https://csci5535.cs.colorado.edu/s20/) course, I want to share the key concepts I learned in a series of blog posts.
 And I hope to write them in a "mortal-understandable" way to unravel the mysterious field of programming languages.

-I would like to thank [Professor Chang](https://www.cs.colorado.edu/~bec/) for offering this fantastic course, and my classmates for creating a vibrant discussion environment.
+I want to thank [Professor Chang](https://www.cs.colorado.edu/~bec/) for offering this fantastic course, and my classmates for creating a vibrant discussion environment.
 I also need to make a disclaimer that many ideas of those posts come from the classroom.
-I would cite writing text when apply, but it is impossible to cite in class discussions.
+I would cite writing texts when apply, but it is impossible to cite in class discussions.
 Of course, all errors are my own, and please contact me for anything wrong.

 A lot of the mathematical concepts in the programming language field comes from the branch of [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus).
-And This first post focuses on the formal language of *Judgements*, and *Inference Rules*.
+Thus, this first post focuses on the formal language of *Judgements*, and *Inference Rules*.

 ## Judgements

 A judgment is a statement or an assertion on a given abstract syntax tree.
-Below are some common notations we use for the judgments [^1]:
+Below are some standard notations we use for the judgments [^1]:

 [^1]: Robert Harper. *Practical Foundations for Programming Languages*.
 Cambridge University Press, Cambridge, England, Second edition, 2016.